[Exclusive] China and Russia top EU list of global human-rights abusers

 China and Russia top EU list of global human-rights abusers

-China, Eritrea, Libya, North Korea, Russia, and South Sudan are to be stigmatised as the world's worst human-rights abusers under new EU sanctions.
+China, Eritrea, Libya, North Korea, Russia, and South Sudan are to be stigmatised as home to the world's worst human-rights abusers under new EU sanctions.

 The move will cover some 11 officials and four entities in total from the six countries.